 Other LIT accommodation can be found at:

 LGBT stands for lesbian, gay, bisexual and transgender and along with heterosexual they describe people’s sexual orientation or gender identity.

 For some young people ‘coming out’ can be quite a difficult experience.
-A

-The LGBT Helpline is a non-judgmental and confidential service providing listening, support and information to lesbian, gay, bisexual and transgender (LGBT) people, their family and friends, and to those who are questioning if they might be LGBT.
+The LGBT Helpline is a non-judgemental and confidential service providing listening, support and information to lesbian, gay, bisexual and transgender (LGBT) people, their family and friends, and to those who are questioning if they might be LGBT.

 Tel: 1890 929 539, Monday to Thursday: 6.30pm – 9pm and Saturday & Sunday: 4 – 6pm.